klingtnet/klingtnet.github.io/content/articles/2022-02-19-go-118-with-a-focus-on-generics.md

 }
 ```

-Parameter list are by no means limited to a single type.
+Parameter lists are by no means limited to a single type.
 I hope the following function name leaves no doubt that this is a contrived example without practical use:

 ```go
 func weirdAddYankovic[T1 int | uint, T2 float32 | float64](x T1, y T2) string {